VishnuGShephertz/App42Wear-Push-Notification/README.md

 				"App42 Complete cloud API for differnet applications.");
 		app42.put(
 				PageContent,
-				"App42 Provides complete cloud API for application development in different SDKs e.g \n PushNotification \n LeaderBoard \n SocialService \n File Storage \n Custom Code");
+				"App42 Provides complete cloud API for application development in different SDKs e.g \n Push Notification \n LeaderBoard \n SocialService \n File Storage \n Custom Code");
 		return app42;
 	}
  ```
-  __Parsing PushNotification message when receive on Device side__ When the PushNotification message that we sent in above step is received on Android device side we have to parse the notification message accordingly and generate Notfication UI accordingly that is explain in next step.This code is written in Utils.java file of sample project.
+  __Parsing Push Notification message when receive on Device side__ When the Push Notification message that we sent in above step is received on Android device side we have to parse the notification message accordingly and generate Notfication UI accordingly that is explain in next step.This code is written in Utils.java file of sample project.
    ```
    static App42Push getApp42Push(String message) {
 		App42Push app42Push = null;